-All commands to the 6500 are two letter commands.
+All commands to the 6300 are two letter commands.
 Some commands are used both to read and write data.
-Others are used only to read data back from the 6500.
+Others are used only to read data back from the 6300.
 If a command is used to write data then it is followed by the equal sign followed by the data to be written.
-Each command must be terminated by a carriage return <CR> (for RS232) or a Line Feed <LF> (for IEEE-488).
-Each value returned by the 6500 is terminated by a <CR> (RS232) or <LF> (IEEE-488).
+Each command must be terminated by a carriage return <CR.
+Each value returned by the 6300 is terminated by a <CR>.